jokochems/multiperiod_tutorial/README.md

 `conda env create -f environment.yml`

 This will collect all the dependencies from the YAML file and install them to a new environment called `multi_period_oemof`.
+If you don't have python 3.9 at hand, change the python version in the `environment.yml` file.

 To activate this environment, execute: